 that include some of the premier antique-motorcycle gatherings in the world.
 National Meets typically include a large vendor area, where members can sell everything from antique-bike parts to entire motorcycles that are at least 35 years old.
 In addition, National Meets offer a full schedule of other activities, ranging from seminars and bike shows to motorcycle field games and antique-bike racing.

 All National Meets also feature the AMCA’s National Judging Program, in which members’ motorcycles can win awards in three categories: Restored, Original Condition or Period Modified.
 Instead of competing against each other, bikes entered in the AMCA Judging Program are evaluated on a 100-point scale against the standard of

 the same motorcycle as it would have appeared when it originally left the factory.

 National Road Runs provide an opportunity to use these classic machines for their intended purpose—riding on back roads in some of the most scenic parts of the country.

-In addition to those events, AMCA members also get access to a number of benefits, including a high-quality quarterly magazine, online forums
+In addition to those events, AMCA members also get access to a number of benefits, including a high-quality magazine six times per year, online forums

 where they can seek advice from experts, and the AMCA Virtual Motorcycle Library,